bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

   * [ ] Connect your error state slice, setError and addSmurf actions to the AddForm component.
   * [ ] Replace all instances of the errorMessage static variable with your error message state slice.
   * [ ] Within the handleSubmit function, replace the static assignment to errorMessage with a call to the setError action.
 Test that an error is displayed when validation code fails.
-  * [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summury passed as arguments.
+  * [ ] Within the handleSubmit function, call your addSmurf action with the smurf name, position, nickname and summery passed as arguments.
 Test that a smurf is correctly added to when the form is submitted.

 ## Important Notes: